sigp/lighthouse/book/src/help_bn.md

       --http-tls-key <http-tls-key>
           The path of the private key to be used when serving the HTTP API server over TLS.
 Must not be password-protected.
-      --idontwant-message-size-threshold <idontwant-message-size-threshold>
-          Specifies the minimum message size for which IDONTWANT messages are sent.
-This an optimization strategy to not send IDONTWANT messages for smaller messages.
       --inbound-rate-limiter-protocols <inbound-rate-limiter-protocols>
           Configures the inbound rate limiter (requests received by this node).Rate limit quotas per protocol can be set in the form of